Matthew 19

 It is the work of God and to divorce is to wreck the work of God without His permission.
 He is the one that bound them together, if He wants to set them free, He sets the rules for setting them free.
 He does it.

 The Jews want to talk about divorce, practical divorce but Jesus won’t let them get away with that, Jesus talks about marriage.
 He goes all the way back to the beginning to stress the permanency of this relationship.
+All they talked about was reasons to divorce, instead of speaking about reasons to stay together.
+Jesus refuses to deal with the issue that they want to deal with.

 When Is A Marriage A Marriage?

-I think it is important to ask the question when is a marriage a marriage because there seems to be a lot of confusion on this.
+I think it is important to ask the question when is a marriage, a marriage because there seems to be a lot of confusion on this.
 What makes a marriage?
 How do I know that a marriage has taken place?

 There is a point of view that says, ‘when a man and a woman have a sexual relationship, at that point, they are married’.
 Because people believe that, then they say that if a single man out there goes to bed with a single girl in the sight of God they are married because they had sex and sex makes a marriage.